Shōkyō

 Shōkyō (正慶) was a brief initial Japanese era of the Northern Court during the Kamakura period, after Gentoku and before Kenmu, lasting from April 1332 to April 1333.
-Reigning Emperors were Emperor Go-Daigo in the south and Emperor Kōgon in the north.
+The reigning Emperors were Emperor Go-Daigo in the south and Emperor Kōgon in the north.

 Nanboku-chō overview

 During the Meiji period, an Imperial decree dated March 3, 1911 established that the legitimate reigning monarchs of this period were the direct descendants of Emperor Go-Daigo through Emperor Go-Murakami, whose Southern Court had been established in exile in Yoshino, near Nara.

 Until the end of the Edo period, the militarily superior pretender-Emperors supported by the Ashikaga shogunate had been mistakenly incorporated in Imperial chronologies despite the undisputed fact that the Imperial Regalia were not in their possession.

 This illegitimate Northern Court had been established in Kyoto by Ashikaga Takauji.